 In order to conjugate the I (yo) form of the verb, you drop the -ar, -er or -ir and add -o.

-In order to conjugate the you (vos) form of the verb, you drop the -r and add -s.
+In order to conjugate the second person singular (tú) form of the verb, you drop the -r and add -s.
 When dealing with -IR verbs we drop the -ir and add -es.

-In order to conjugate the he/she (usted) form of the verb, we drop the ending and add either -a (for -ar verbs) or -e (for -er and -ir vebrs).
+In order to conjugate the he/she/you formal (él/ella/usted) form of the verb, we drop the ending and add either -a (for -ar verbs) or -e (for -er and -ir verbs).